-Such off-site provision could support the requirement to undertake a community engagement exercise on the promotion of healthy living at least once per financial year as part of being a Healthy Living Pharmacy.
-Pharmacy teams considering this aspect of provision will need to actively work in collaboration with other organisations to provide the service as an outreach service.
+Such off-site provision could support the requirement to undertake a community engagement exercise on the promotion of healthy living at least once per financial year as part of being a Healthy Living Pharmacy (HLP).
+Pharmacies considering this aspect of provision will need to actively work in collaboration with other organisations to provide the service as an outreach service.

-Details for the principles that the local NHS contract management team decision-makers may consider, are outlined in guidance, which can be accessed via the 'What do pharmacy owners need to do to provide the service?' section at cpe.org.uk/hypertension.
-The guidance also provides a template that pharmacy owners will need to use to make a request for offsite provision to their local NHS contract management team.
+Details for the principles that NHS England regional team decision-makers may consider, are outlined in guidance, which can be accessed via the 'What do pharmacy owners need to do to provide the service?' section at cpe.org.uk/hypertension.
+The guidance also provides a template that members will need to use to make a request for offsite provision to their local NHS England team.